mgradwohl/vfi_wux/README.md

 # vfi_wux
 Port of VFI to Windows App SDK + WinUI

-This is the port of VFI from the Windows NT Resource Kit to Windows App SDK + WinUI in C++.
+This is the port of VFI (Visual File Information) from the Windows NT Resource Kit to Windows App SDK + WinUI in C++.

 The code builds.
 That's about it so far.